isa-ulisboa/greends-ipython/README.md

 a,*b,c=x # b is the list [2,3,4,5,6,7,8]
 print(a,b,c)
 ```
-The same operator can be used to unpack:
+The same operator can be used to *unpack*:
 ```python
 list1=[1,2,3]
 list2=[6,7,8]
 new_list=[*list1,4,5,*list2] # values are unpacked
 print(new_list)
 ```
-The * and ** operator are mostly used as arguments of functions that can accept a a variable number of arguments (like `print`): the operator * allows to pack all positional arguments into a *tuple* and the operator ** allows to pack all named arguments into a *dictionary*.
-In the example below, the variable `kwargs` refers to keyword arguments (i.e named arguments) .
-Note that one can have a combination of regular arguments, regular named arguments, *args, and **kwargs as arguments of a function, as long as keyword arguments follow positional arguments.
+The * and ** operator are mostly used as arguments of functions that can accept a variable number of arguments (like function `print`): the operator * allows to pack all positional arguments into a *tuple* and the operator ** allows to pack all named arguments into a *dictionary*.
+In the example below, the `args` refers to positional arguments and `kwargs` refers to keyword arguments (i.e named arguments) .
+Note that one can have a combination of regular arguments, regular named arguments, `*args`, and `**kwargs` as arguments of a function, as long as keyword arguments follow positional arguments (if you try to switch the order, Python raises a `SyntaxError`).

 ```python
 def pack(*args, **kwargs):